 I couldn’t leave the mall without getting an order of bites.
 The dilemma I was always faced with was choosing between sweet cinnamon and sugar or savory salty pretzel bites.
 I usually opted for salty, but halfway through devouring the bag, I would go back to buy a bag of sugary bites to satisfy my sweet & salty craving.

-If you’re like my family, you try to stay away from nasty, chemical laden, overly processed foods.
-So homemade snacks become a must.
-Lately, we’ve been crazy about these homemade soft & chewy, sweet & salty, vegan pretzel bites!
+Lately, my family and I have been crazy about these homemade soft & chewy, sweet & salty, vegan pretzel bites!

 I even twisted my first full pretzel! ↓